crazy-max/docker-rtorrent-rutorrent/README.md

 * `/data` : rTorrent / ruTorrent config, downloads, session files, log, ...
 * `/passwd` : Contains htpasswd files for basic auth

-> :warning: Note that the volume should be owned by uid `1000` and gid `1000`.
-If you don't give the volume correct permissions, the container may not start.
+> :warning: Note that the volumes should be owned by the user/group with the specified `PUID` and `PGID`.
+If you don't give the volumes correct permissions, the container may not start.

 ## Ports